 Charging Cycles and Battery Life

 A charging cycle refers to the process of charging a battery from 0% to 100% and then using it until drained.
 The life of a battery is typically measured in cycles.
-Over time, the capacity of a battery diminishes, and it can hold less charge.
+Over time, the capacity of a battery diminishes, and it can hold less charge—an issue especially relevant for devices used in aerial applications like drones.

 Safety Mechanisms

 Modern batteries are equipped with several safety mechanisms.
 Sensors and software within the device manage the charge, ensuring it doesn’t go beyond certain limits, which could lead to overheating or other malfunctions.
-However, these mechanisms are not infallible.
+However, these mechanisms are not infallible, particularly in compact flying devices.

 The Pros of Flying on a Full Battery